jvalkovv/Basic-Games/SnakeGame/README.md

 # Basic Games
  Basic Snake C# Applications

- Adding buttons to select a difficulty level.
+ Added buttons to select a difficulty level.

- Adding new points system for the different difficulty levels.
+ Added new points system for the different difficulty levels.

  Easy level -> Each food is equal to one point, and then they are summed up.
   ![EasyLevel](https://user-images.githubusercontent.com/103044357/189385760-048dcce0-f77a-4fe8-9bc5-416528b1ecc4.png)